britzl/emthree/README.md

 ![](images/block.png)

 ### Blocker
 A blocker represents an element in a slot on the board that is static.
 It will not fall and it will stop blocks from falling any further.
-Blocks have an optional type.
+Blockers have an optional type.

 ### Spawner
 A spawner represents an element in a slot on the board that creates/spawns blocks.
 It will not fall and it will stop blocks from falling any further.
 Spawners have an optional type.